Shed Roof Replacement Costs

 Is it better to repair or replace a shed roof?

-However, if your roof is particularly old or/and otherwise may be ‘beyond economical repair’, it would be best to simply have your shed roof replaced.
-After all, it’s no good having a roof partly repaired only for other issues to appear soon after because the roof itself is old and prone to wear and tear.
+However, if your roof is particularly old and/or otherwise may be ‘beyond economical repair’, it would be best to replace your shed roof.
+After all, it’s no good to have a roof partly repaired, only for other issues to appear soon after, because the roof itself is old and prone to wear and tear.

 What type of shed roofing material is best for harsh weather conditions?